 I wrote a book exploring computation from first principles—from the formulation of posulates to the simulation, interpretation, and self-hosting of a common programming language.

-I designed a modern alternative to awk: a lisp with powerful stream-manipulating primitives that makes for readable bash one-liners.
+I designed a modern alternative to the AWK programming language: a lisp with powerful stream-manipulating primitives that makes for readable bash one-liners.

-After talking to a sample of schools, I designed an iPad app to solve the many problems which they had encountered with their existing software and then marketed it to schools across the nation.
+After talking to a sample of schools I designed an iPad app to solve the many problems which they had encountered with their existing software.
+The app has been deployed by high schools across the country.